Selecting and transferring paper records

 Information on statutory obligations It is the responsibility of all organisations responsible for public records, as defined by the Public Records Act 1958 (c.

-The process of transporting the records from the department to The National Archives is also known as 'uplift'.
+The process of transporting new unaccessioned records from Public Record Bodies to The National Archives is also known as the ‘uplift’.

 Accessioning is the work that The National Archives does once records have been delivered, so that we can make the records available.